Programs in Physical Therapy

 Philosophy of Physical Therapy Education

 Husson is committed to providing individuals with a personalized, cost-effective educational experience leading to successful performance in productive and satisfying careers.
-In keeping with the Husson philosophy, the Physical Therapy faculty is dedicated to providing excellent student-centered learning in secure and open learning environments.
-The faculty incorporates active teaching and learning strategies that support the learner in assuming responsibility for his or her behavior, self-directed learning, evidence-based clinical knowledge and skills, critical and reflective thinking, and strong clinical experiences.
+In keeping with the Husson philosophy, the Physical Therapy faculty are dedicated to providing excellent student-centered learning in secure and open learning environments.
+The faculty incorporate active teaching and learning strategies that support the learner in assuming responsibility for his or her behavior, self-directed learning, evidence-based clinical knowledge and skills, critical and reflective thinking, and strong clinical experiences.
 The Physical Therapy program emphasizes the preparation of the generalist practitioner who provides a continuum of care responsive to the individualized needs and well-being of clients and patients from diverse backgrounds.
-Given the limited access to healthcare in the rural state of Maine, the PT program is committed to ensuring that its graduates are capable of working effectively in rural environments.

 Faculty will demonstrate a commitment to:

-- Serving as professional physical therapy role models.
+- Serving as professional physical therapist role models.

 - Engaging in and promoting inquiry and scholarship.

 - Outstanding teaching practices that engage students in active learning.